ACGC provides many resources and opportunities for educators as part of our committment to global citizenship education in Alberta. This page includes

 In this challenge, students will design a product to help a non-profit organization communicate key health messages to children living in a rural, low-income setting in a developing country.
 Taking inspiration from Dr. Michiko Maruyama, students will explore the occupational clusters of Communications and Human Services while completing this CTF Challenge.

 In this lesson, students will read and analyze the poem “Pointed” by Edmonton-based poet and scientist, Nermeen Youssef.
 Students will extend their learning through creating their own piece exploring inequities they see or face in health care services locally and globally.

 In this art encounter, students will explore the impact of art on community well-being.
 By analysing and comparing Mattias Grünewald’s Isenheim Altarpiece, and the Keiskamma Altarpiece, students will gain an understanding of how art can uplift and empower communities in need.

-Check our our Sustainable Development Goals page for links to classroom resources and information!
-Download our SDG workshop “Where will be be in 2030?” to use in your class or youth club.
+- SDG: Check out our Sustainable Development Goals page for links to classroom resources and information!
+Download our SDG workshop “Where will we be in 2030?” to use in your class or youth club.

-Be sure to also check out TOGETHER: Alberta’s Notebook on the Global Goals, a storytelling initiative highlighting work Albertans are doing to achieve the global goals.
+- Together Alberta – A storytelling initiative highlighting work Albertans are doing to achieve the global goals.

 - List of ACGC Member Resources – A list of educator resources available from ACGC member organizations in January 2017!

 - Global Citizenship Picture Books – A list of picture books with themes related to global citizenship.